-- ExpressPlay DRM delivers Apple FairPlay streaming DRM licenses to OTT and multi-screen streaming operators and their subscribers, using our cloud-based service and FPS web or native clients
+- The ExpressPlay DRM license and key server delivers FPS DRM licenses to authorized users via our cloud-based FPS service and FPS web or native clients

-- As an alternative to FPS native clients, the ExpressPlay Binary SDK for iOS can be integrated into a native application to ensure playback of DRM protected content using either HLS or the standards-based MPEG-DASH protocol on iOS devices
+- As an alternative to FPS native clients, the ExpressPlay Binary SDK for iOS can be integrated into a native application.
+This will ensure playback of DRM protected content using either HLS or the standards-based MPEG-DASH protocol on iOS devices.

-Please refer to the DRM Compatibility matrix for a full overview of the device types supported by Apple FairPlay Streaming DRM, and to our DRM FAQ for an explanation of technical concepts and terms.
-For more information from Apple, please visit https://developer.apple.com/streaming/fps/
+Please refer to the DRM Compatibility matrix for a full overview of the device types supported.
+Visit our DRM FAQ for explanations of technical concepts and terms.
+More information from Apple can be obtained here.

-Intertrust has amassed more than 20 years of experience in designing, developing, operating and supporting DRM systems including the ExpressPlay multi-DRM service that enables the use of all common DRMs and a vast array of client devices.
-The Intertrust Professional Services team consists of highly experienced staff, who will make sure each project is executed and delivered on time.
+Intertrust has amassed more than 20 years of experience in designing, developing, operating and supporting DRM solutions.
+The cloud-based ExpressPlay multi-DRM service enables the use of all common DRM systems and client devices.
+The Intertrust Professional Services team consists of highly experienced staff, who will make sure each project is executed on time.